Vegad-uday/Advanced-Star-Delta-Timer/README.md

 # Advanced Star Delta Timer

+ my internship at Trick Robotics from  29th June to July 12 2024.

 The **Advanced Star Delta Timer** is an intelligent control system designed to start industrial motors efficiently while managing frequent voltage fluctuations.
 This system is adaptable to various industrial needs, providing reliable and precise motor control.

 # Acknowledgement